Batman Forever (1995)

 Joel Schumacher’s “Batman Forever” does not get the credit it deserves.
 Coming after one of the best (if not the best) “Batman” films (“Batman Returns“ (1992)) and predating the worst (Schumacher’s own “Batman and Robin” (1997)), it is easy to see why most people forget about it.

-The definition of a Hollywood blockbuster, it bears expensive production values, stellar special effects, lots of star power and a totally bonkers script that moves the proceedings at a hectic pace.
+The definition of a Hollywood blockbuster, it bears expensive production values, stellar special effects, lots of star power and a totally bonkers script which moves the proceedings at a hectic pace.
 Yet, you can’t help but sense that all of these elements are style over substance.
 With Warner Bros pressuring for this new iteration of Batman to be funnier, lighter and more hip (and thus hopefully more commercially successful), “Forever” in its current form, does not extend beyond the status of a cinematic firework.

-+Val Kilmer is a good Batman/Bruce Wayne
++Val Kilmer is a great Batman/Bruce Wayne

 +Thunderous sound design